Estimated Reading Time : 2 minutes

 4. Rocoto Relleno

 For spice lovers, this typical Arequipa dish is a true delight.
-The rocoto, similar to a pepper but much spicier, is stuffed with ground meat, cheese, and spices, then baked.
+The rocoto, similar to a pepper but much spicier, is stuffed with minced meat, cheese, and spices, then baked.

-The balance between the heat of the rocoto and the gratinated potatoes that accompany it is simply perfect.
+The balance between the spiciness of the rocoto and the baked potatoes that accompany it is simply perfect.

 5. Anticuchos

-Marinated and grilled beef hearts on skewers are an emblem of Peruvian street food.
+Marinated and grilled beef hearts on skewers are a staple of Peruvian street food.

-Anticuchos have an irresistible smoky flavor enhanced by the panca chili marinade.
+Anticuchos have an irresistible smoky flavor, enhanced by the marinade of Aji Panca.
 Served with corn and potatoes, they are a true temptation.

-Nothing beats some tasty anticuchos to close the night.
+Nothing beats tasty anticuchos to end the night.

 6. Tiradito

-Similar to ceviche but with a more refined presentation, tiradito stands out for its slices of raw fish bathed in a sauce of yellow chili and lime.
+Similar to ceviche but presented more elegantly, tiradito stands out for its thin slices of raw fish bathed in a sauce of yellow chili and lemon.

-This Japanese influence, typical of the Nikkei community in Peru, lends the dish a subtlety of flavors that make it an elegant and delicious option.
+This Japanese-influenced dish, typical of the Nikkei community in Peru, offers a subtlety in flavors that makes it an elegant and delicious option.

 Tiradito is a Peruvian delight, similar to ceviche.